-Part 1: Finding images in the Google Container Registry
+Finding images in the Google Container Registry: Step-by-step instructions

 The Broad GCR (called broad-dsp-gcr-public) contains all the public images available at the Broad Institute, including all the Terra images for Jupyter Notebook applications.
-To find a previous Terra Jupyter Notebook image, use the following steps:
+To find a previous Terra Jupyter Notebook image, follow the steps below:

-- Navigate to the GCR folder for your Docker of interest using the links in the table below
+Step 1.
+Navigate to the GCR folder for your Docker of interest using the links in the table below.

-There are four types of Terra base Jupyter Notebook images (R/Bioconductor, Hail, Default and Python) available in the Cloud Environment widget's Application configuration drop-down.
+There are four types of Terra base Jupyter Notebook images (R/Bioconductor, Hail, Default, and Python) available in the Application configuration drop-down menu of the Cloud Environment settings.
 All Dockers (past and present) for the four image types can be found in the GCR folders listed in the table.

-- In the GCR folder, use the Docker image version tag to identify your Docker image of interest
+Step 2.
+In the GCR folder, use the Docker image version tag to identify your Docker image of interest.

-If you don't know the Docker version number, see the note below.
+If you don't know the Docker version number, see the section, How do I know which image tag (version) I need?, below.

-- Select the Docker image of interest using the link in the Name column
+Step 3.
+Select the Docker image of interest using the link in the Name column.

-- On the Digest details page, select the Show Pull Command option
+Step 4.
+On the Digest details page, select the Show Pull Command option.

-- The top box contains a command for pulling the image by tag; copy the image name as shown in the box (you'll use this name to set up your Cloud Environment in the next section)
+Step 5.
+The top box contains a command for pulling the image by tag.
+Copy the image name as shown in the box (you'll use this name to set up your Cloud Environment in the next section).

 How do I know which image tag (version) I need?

 When you first start using any Terra Jupyter Docker image for your notebook analysis, It's a good idea to note the Docker image version tag.
-You can find the image version tag in the Cloud Environment widget when you select the image from the Application configuration drop-down (see picture below).
+You can find the image version tag in the Cloud Environment Settings when you select the image from the Application configuration drop-down (see image below).

 We also recommend following Terra release notes to stay informed of changes and updates to the default or other Terra base images.
 If a change was recently made to your choice Docker image, a release note may specify the name of the old image and where to find it.

-Part 2: Uploading previous Terra images to your Cloud Environment
+Uploading previous Terra images to your Cloud Environment: Step-by-step instructions

-Your Cloud Environment widget provides the option to use a Custom Environment where you can paste the name of a Docker image.
-After finding your Docker image of interest and copying the image name in Part 1 (above), use the following steps to install the image in your Cloud Environment.
+The Cloud Environment Settings provide the option to use a Custom Environment where you can paste the name of a Docker image.
+After finding your Docker image of interest and copying the image name in the above section, Finding images in the Google Container Registry, use the following steps to install the image in your Cloud Environment.

-- In your Terra workspace, find the Cloud Environment widget in the upper right of the Dashboard and select the gear icon
+- Step 1.
+In your Terra workspace, find the Cloud Environment widget in the upper right of the Dashboard and select the gear icon.

-- Create a custom environment by selecting Customize
+Step 2.
+Create a custom environment by selecting Customize.

-- Select the Custom Environment option from the Application configuration drop-down menu
+Step 3.
+Select the Custom Environment option from the Application configuration drop-down menu.

-- Paste the Terra Docker image you copied from Part 1 (step 5) above into the Container image box
+Step 4.
+Paste the Terra Docker image you copied from the above section, Finding images in the Google Container Registry (step 5), into the Container image box.

 Additional resources for exploring Docker images